opinti/spectral-multifidelity/README.md

 #### 2.1 Generate some synthetic data

-First, let's generate some data to use in this illustrative example:
+First, let's generate some 2-d data to use in a simple example:

 ```python
 import numpy as np